djacquel/WikiToJekyll/readme.md

 - list item
 - list item
 ```
 That renders in wiki but not in Jekyll.
+This because of missing new lines.